ramsey/php-rfcs/resources/imported-rfcs/allow_null.txt

 ===== Introduction =====

-PHP 8.1 introduced "Deprecate passing null to non-nullable arguments of internal functions" ([[https://externals.io/message/112327|short discussion]]), which is making it difficult for developers to upgrade.
+PHP 8.1 introduced "Deprecate passing null to non-nullable arguments of internal functions" ([[https://externals.io/message/112327|short discussion]]), which is making it difficult (time consuming) for developers to upgrade.

 Often //NULL// is used for undefined //GET/////POST/////COOKIE// variables: